rmello4d/TheSustainableDeveloper/README.md

 Absolutely.

+This book tackles a neglected reality in the developer's community: self-sustainability.

 Probably no other culture has dedicated more time in understanding the body and mind as have the Yogis.

-As we will see in the book, there is an untapped value in the crossings of these two worlds: developers and yogis.
+As we will discover, there is an untapped value in the crossings of these two worlds: developers and yogis.
 They have lots in common.

 Is this book about Yoga poses ?
 No.